zfyre/S-Wave/README.md

 # Learning Sparse Wavelet Representation

-Using a External Model to Predict the low-pass filters and minimizing the loss function like an Autoencoder setup.
+- Using a External Model to Predict the low-pass filters and minimizing the loss function like an Autoencoder setup.
+- Download the [temporary dataset](https://drive.google.com/file/d/15TvzIC-kLzpb88xCt9dRFSTcPGJGo3F5/view?usp=drive_link) using wget and unzip to the `./data` directory.
+- Use the [visualization.py](./visualization.py) to visualize the produced filters etc..
 ```python
 # Initialization of Filter Prediction Model:
 model = FilterConv(in_channels = IN_CHANNELS, out_channels = OUT_CHANNELS)